I freed a thousand slaves I could have freed a thousand more if only they knew they were slaves. – Unknown, sometimes attributed to Harriet Tubman

 1) Ask yourself: What systematic inequality may be behind this choice/ “choice”?

 Choosing to be a prostitute, for example, is hardly ever a free choice.
 The majority of them start while underage, and some level of coercion usually plays a role.
-It is a choice made in a world where some has money to buy others, and others have nothing but their bodies to offer.
+It is a choice made in a world where some have money to buy others, and others have nothing but their bodies to offer.

 The wife in patriarchal culture could, for example, choose subordination to her husband because it is the wisest choice within a male-rule culture, or because they believe this choice will please God.
 Society even sends out a message that it is sexy for women to be the least.

 A woman could choose/ “choose” to let a partner mistreat her because she has a part inside her that feels she deserves bad treatment.
 Or because she believes that better times/ enjoyment wait on the other side of tolerating the pain.
-Or because she desperately wants to be loved, and she still believe her abuser loves her.
+Or because she desperately wants to be loved, and she still believes her abuser loves her.
 Or many other reasons.

 I do not claim to always know why women made their choices.
 What I do know is that we cannot harden our heart towards women who choose subordination or objectification: They are still experiencing pain, trauma, unnecessary work not meant for them, and not reaching their full potential.